-For context, Garner is the author of a book that, admittedly, I have a hard time not opening on a weekly basis: Garner's Modern American Usage, which helps explain some of the insightful banter between the two.
+For context, Garner is the author of a book that, admittedly, I have a hard time not opening every week: Garner’s Modern American Usage, which helps explain some of the insightful banter between the two.

 Everybody is different.
 I don’t discover the structure except by writing sentences because I can’t think structurally well enough.
 But I know plenty of good nonfiction writers.
 Some actually use Roman-numeral outlines, and they wouldn’t even know how to begin without it.

 If you really ask writers, at least most of the ones I know— and people are always interested and want to know what you do— most of them are habits or tics or superstitions we picked up between the ages of 15 and 25, often in school.
 I think at a certain point, part of one’s linguistic nervous system gets hardened over that time or something, but it’s all different.

 I would think for argumentative writing it would be very difficult, at a certain point, not to put it into some kind of outline form.

 Were it me, I see doing it in the third or fourth draft as part of the “Oh my God, is what I’m saying making any sense at all?
 Can somebody who’s reading it, who can’t read my mind, fit it into some sort of schematic structure of argument?”

 I think a more sane person would probably do that at the beginning.
 But I don’t know that anybody would be able to get away with . . .
 Put it this way: if you couldn’t do it, if you can’t put . . .
 If you’re writing an argumentative thing, which I think people in your discipline are, if you couldn’t, if forced, put it into an outline form, you’re in trouble.

 Commenting on what constitutes a good opening in argumentative writing, Wallace offers: